SidhNor/openapi-to-postman/README.md

 - **extendTests**:  which refers the custom additions of manual created postman tests.
 The manual tests are added during generation.
 The tests are mapped based on the OpenApi operationId.

+See "postman-testsuite-advanced.json" file for an advanced example of the setting options.

+## Postman test suite properties (V1)
 | name                                | id                  | type    | default/0 | availableOptions/0 | availableOptions/1 | description                                                                                                                                                  | external | usage/0         |
 |-------------------------------------|---------------------|---------|-----------|--------------------|--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----------------|
 | Response status success (2xx) check | generaStatusSuccess | boolean | false     | enabled            |                    | Adds the check if the response of the postman request return a 2xx                                                                                           | true     | TEST GENERATION |